Innovation is central to the transitional translational CIO

 For non-IT readers, bimodal IT is the practice of managing two separate, coherent modes of IT delivery, one focused on stability and the other on agility.
 Mode 1 is traditional and sequential, emphasizing safety and accuracy.
 Mode 2 is exploratory and nonlinear, emphasizing agility and speed.

-The Translational CIO becomes an innovative change agent.
+The translational CIO becomes an innovative change agent.

 In their role as innovator, the transitional, translational CIO does more than plan and implement systems.
 They function as more than an Uber Manager monitoring changes in information utilization patterns across their organization.
 The Design-Measure-Analyze-Improve-Control (DMAIC) cycle gains an additional component: Innovate.

 The translational CIO has a vision.
 Their IT innovation strategy represents the balancing act between monitoring and responding to security threats while facilitating organizational collaboration which focuses on business innovation.
-Their IT innovation strategy creates novel applications and algorithms enabling greater competitive differentiation for the organization and their clients.
+Their IT innovation strategy creates novel business applications and algorithms enabling greater competitive differentiation for the organization and their clients.

 Innovations within both modes of IT delivery now are shared throughout the organization.
 The target is business acceleration, not business prevention.
 The target is operational conscientiousness and due diligence across the entire organization, not stealth IT.
 Both IT modes are leveraged comprehensively instead of an either-or choice of allegiance.